 Copy the stylesheet as well:

-In order to protect your account you can only use it on the domains you specify.
-To enter the domain you want to use our Click to Translate API on navigate to the Security page.
+In order to protect your account you can only use our Click to Translate API on the domain you specify.
+To enter this domain navigate to the Security page.

 Next, enter your domain and click on the add button.